Ooredoo: Ooredoo Myanmar

 In June 2013, Ooredoo was chosen as one of the two successful applicants among 90 bidders to be awarded a license to operate in Myanmar, considered one of Asia's last remaining greenfield telecom markets.

 Formal licenses were granted in January 2014, and Ooredoo pledged an investment of $15 billion to develop Myanmar's telecoms sector, with plans to cover 75 per cent of the population in five years.

-Ooredoo will no longer operate in Myanmar due to the junta problems which is leading to financial problems as of 2022.
+As of 2022, amid junta problems, Ooredoo faced financial problems in Myanmar.
+Later in September 2022, Ooredoo Group sold its Myanmar telecom business to Nine Communications Pte.
+Ltd. for an enterprise value of USD 576 million to focus on strategic markets.
+In May 2024, Ooredoo finalized the sale of its Myanmar operations.

 Sponsorships

+Qtel was a minor sponsor for Brawn GP F1 team for the 2009 Abu Dhabi Grand Prix.
+The company is also the title sponsor of the Qatar Grand Prix.

 Lionel Messi has worked with Ooredoo since 2013 as their global brand ambassador.
 As part of the partnership, Ooredoo and the Leo Messi Foundation have developed and sponsored projects to stimulate human growth and development across the Middle East, North Africa and Southeast Asia.

-Ooredoo have sponsored Paris Saint-Germain since 2013 as a premium partner, with Ooredoo's logo featuring on the back of their football kits.
+Since 2013, Ooredoo have sponsored Paris Saint-Germain as a premium partner, with Ooredoo's logo featuring on the back of their football kits.

-The company is also the title sponsor of the Qatar Grand Prix.

 In 2020, the company appointed Ali bin Towar al-Kuwari as its brand ambassador.